Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 A CDN company installs many geographically distributed caches throughout the Internet, thereby localizing much of the traffic.
 There are shared CDNs (such as Akamai and Limelight) and dedicated CDNs (such as Google and Netflix).

-## HTTP/2
+### HTTP/2

 The primary goals for HTTP/2 are:

-- to reduce perceived latency by enabling request and response multiplexing over a single TCP connection;
+- To reduce perceived latency by enabling request and response multiplexing over a single TCP connection.
-- provide request prioritization and server push;
+- Provide request prioritization and server push.
-- provide efficient compression of HTTP header fields.
+- Provide efficient compression of HTTP header fields.

 HTTP/2 does not change HTTP methods, status codes, URLs, or header fields.
 Instead, HTTP/2 changes how the data is formatted and transported between the client and server.